juvalen/mb-checker/README.md

 Clone this repository into a directory

 1. Run first `./scanJSON.py [-i input_file]` to scan all present URLs in Bookmarks file and produce **Filtered.url** which includes a list of URLs and their resulting return code.
 It scans bokmarks from bookmarks_bar, other and synced top folders. *concurrent* (32) parameter in que.py script defines the number of paralel threads.
-As this script crawls all bookmarks, it may take some time depending on the amount of original entries.
+As this script crawls all bookmarks, it may take some time depending on the amount of original entries, about 10 entries per second.

  -i input_file: Bookmark file to use. (if not specified defaults to live `/home/<user>/.config/google-chrome/Default/Bookmarks`)